-Under the state’s COVID-related orders however, Club 519 has been shuttered since March.
-The Waldrons fear that if they don’t reopen soon, they’ll lose their pride and joy and their primary source of income.
+Under the state’s COVID-related orders however, Club 519 was shuttered from March 2020 until February 2021.
+That shutdown threatened to cost the Waldrons their pride and joy and their primary source of income.

-Right now, bars can only serve outdoors and only at 30 percent capacity.
-At the same time, bars in hotels and restaurants, as well as bottle shops, breweries, cideries, distilleries, meaderies, and wineries, are all allowed to operate at 50 percent capacity—indoors and outdoors.
+At that time, private bars could only serve outdoors and only at 30 percent capacity.
+At the same time, bars in hotels and restaurants, as well as bottle shops, breweries, cideries, distilleries, meaderies, and wineries, were all allowed to operate at 50 percent capacity—indoors and outdoors.

-Like many bars in North Carolina, Club 519 has no outdoor space and thus cannot open at all, even if it maintains the same indoor health and safety protocols as similar establishments that have been permitted to reopen.
-And the governor’s disparate treatment of private bars and other businesses seems without any reason apart from the greater lobbying power of the other businesses.
+Like many private bars in North Carolina, Club 519 has no outdoor space and thus could not open at all, even if it maintains the same indoor health and safety protocols as similar establishments that were permitted to reopen.
+And the governor’s disparate treatment of private bars and other businesses seemed without any reason apart from the greater lobbying power of the other businesses.

-In his exercise of essentially one-man rule, the governor has not only assumed legislative power, he has also prevented the legislature from responding to the COVID crisis.
-Gov. Cooper has vetoed bills to change his emergency rules and rebuffed efforts to limit his emergency power by claiming that there’s no limit to the duration of the state of emergency.
+In his exercise of essentially one-man rule, the governor not only assumed legislative power, he also prevented the legislature from responding to the COVID crisis.
+Gov. Cooper vetoed bills to change his emergency edicts and rebuffed efforts to limit his emergency power by claiming that there’s no limit to the duration of the state of emergency.

 Although there is a role for the state to regulate for public health, government must act constitutionally.
 The legislature should be making the rules, and similar businesses should be treated similarly.